jongpie/NebulaLogger/README.md

 </template>
 ```

-Once you've added logger to your markup, you can call it in your web component's controller:
+Once you've added logger to your markup, you can call it in your lwc's controller:

 ```javascript
 import { LightningElement } from 'lwc';